 Articles

-Deans needs strong leadership group to control aussie troublemakers Posted almost 11 years ago
+Deans needs strong leadership group to control aussie troublemakers Posted over 11 years ago

 The biggest challenge facing Robbie Deans ahead of the Lions tour is to accommodate his brilliant mavericks within a team ethic.
 My hunch is that he can’t do it.
 There are just too many ‘characters’ to make it work.
 Deans will have to choose the ones who can make the biggest difference and leave the others out.